FIVE SONGS (LIEDER) FOR FOUR-VOICE MEN'S CHORUS, OP. 41

 English

-than a somber dirge, leads this soldier to his grave.
-Line 1 in
+march, rather than a somber dirge, leads this soldier to his

-syncopation, and the two tenor lines sing with them.
-The first
+anticipatory syncopation, and the two tenor lines sing with

-continue with text repetition, the two tenor parts, having finished
+repetition, the two tenor parts, having finished their first

-their first statement, enter again in succession (second, then
+statement, enter again in succession (second, then first).

-first).
-The first tenors actually imitate the “overlapping” first
+The first tenors actually imitate the “overlapping” first bass

 full, second tenors nearly complete a third statement, and second